Ahmed-Is3a/alx-higher_level_programming/README.md

 # alx-higher_level_programming
 This repository contains programs written for ALX SE programm.
 In these projects, I learned Python.
+Python is good for scripting.

 # Projects
 - [0x00-python-hello_world](./0x00-python-hello_world)